 - The trading of gold ETFs takes place in the cash segment of NSE and BSE just like stocks.
-Traders can instantly purchase and sell these ETFs at their current market prices.
+Investors can instantly purchase and sell these ETFs at their current market prices.
 Trade of gold ETFs takes place through a Demat account and a broker and as a result, the process is extremely convenient.

 - When you purchase gold ETFs, you purchase gold in electronic form.
 So, when you redeem your investments, you will receive the cash equivalent instead of physical gold.

 - Everyone can view the prices of gold ETFs as it is displayed on stock exchanges.
 This leads to prices being the same throughout India which makes these ETFs a very transparent investment.

 - A crucial feature that is also a major benefit is that gold ETFs do not involve any hidden charges which reduce the overall earnings of the investor.

 - Gold ETFs are a cost-effective investment because it does not involve storage costs and making charges like physical gold.
 Plus, these investment options do not have exit loads, unlike mutual funds as these can be sold directly in the market.